 This project can be highly rewarding and doesn’t take a ton of time.
 In your review, look at which channels and content types your competitors are employing to engage their audiences.
 What are the hot topics and thought leadership themes?
 Is your organization part of that conversation?
 Or, if everybody is talking about the same things, what are your opportunities for differentiation?

-Bonus: Look at the content marketing of other companies that target the same audiences, even if they’re not in your industry.
+Bonus: Look at the B2B content marketing tactics and approaches of other companies that target the same audiences, even if they’re not in your industry.
 How are they engaging decision-makers like CIOs and other executives?

-#8: Integrate Content Marketing Strategy into Other Plans
+#8: Integrate B2B Content Marketing Strategy into Other Plans

 #9: Detail New Content Programs in an Editorial Plan